Last updated January 2019

 Brick are the bees knees at pizza, churning out proper stonebaked Italian-style offerings with a whole lotta love.
 For the veegs, you can grab a massive Marinara for £5 (!!!!) or splurge on the vegan-cheesy, mushroom and pepper delight simply named Vegan for £10.
 Heavenly.

-(Obviously you can get vegan pizza at Ask Italian, Zizzi and Pizza Express in Norwich too, but screw them when you’ve got independent gems like this lot)
+(Obviously you can get vegan pizza at Ask Italian, Zizzi, Pizza Hut and Pizza Express in Norwich too, but screw them when you’ve got independent gems like this lot)

 For roast dinners

-River Kitchen Pop-Up Roasts – NOW AT MR POSTLE’S APOTHECARY!
+River Kitchen Pop-Up Roasts – NOW AT NORTH!
 (Image above)

-UPDATE: River Kitchen pop-up is now on Sundays at Mr Postle’s Apothecary as of March 2018.
+UPDATE: River Kitchen pop-up is now on Sundays at North, as of October 2018.
 More info on them below!

 The River Kitchen itself is a rad little waterside cafe in Wroxham, who do all sorts of goodies including vegan fry ups and vegan afternoon teas.
-Now, they’re moonlighting in the big city at weekends, with pop-up roasts at Mr Postle’s.
-They made serious waves in their last pop-up home and now it’s well known that there’s no topping these guys for the ultimate vegan Sunday roast.
+Now, they’re moonlighting in the big city at weekends, with pop-up roasts at North.
+They made serious waves in their last pop-up home and now it’s well known that there’s no topping these guys for the ultimate vegetarian or vegan Sunday roast.

 Being able to add a side of vegan broccoli&cauliflower cheese certainly helps, but everything about this offering is packed with amazing flavours and cooked to perfection.
 If you’re in need of a vegan roast in Norwich, look no further.

 These guys have always been the instant response given when anyone asks ‘where’s good for a roast around here?’ and it ain’t for nothin’.
 Do be aware that there can be long waits, as it’s a small team of people feeding the masses, but the veggie roast is fab.